Hide messageView More

 They might use the same tools as before and use a light to harden the filling material.

-They will do a final rinse of your mouth at the end of placing your filling.
+They will do a final rinse of your mouth and check your bite.

 Now your filling is complete.
 You will be given instructions on how long you need to wait to eat and/or drink.